 Within the Technology Development segment, we have historically had a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
 Total backlog includes funded backlog, which is the amount for which money has been directly authorized by the U.S. Congress and for which a purchase order has been received by a commercial customer, and unfunded backlog, representing firm orders for which funding has not yet been appropriated.
 Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
-The approximate value of our Technology Development segment backlog was \$17.5 million at September 30, 2012, compared to \$24.5 million at September 30, 2011, due primarily to a lower acceptance rate in our Optical Systems Group.
+The approximate value of our Technology Development segment backlog was \$9.3 million at September 30, 2013, compared to \$10.3 million at December 31, 2012, excluding a backlog of \$3.3 million related to discontinued operations.

-Revenues from product sales currently represent a smaller portion of our total revenues, and, historically, we have derived most of these revenues from the sales of our sensing systems and products that make use of light-transmitting optical fibers, or fiber optics.
+Our product and licensing segment includes primarily sales of our sensing systems and products that make use of light-transmitting optical fibers, or fiber optics and revenues earned from the funded development of our fiber optic shape sensing systems for medical applications.
 We continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.
 Although we have been successful in licensing certain technology in past years, we do not expect license revenues to represent a significant portion of future revenues.
 Over time, however, we do intend to gradually increase such revenues.
 In the near term, we expect revenues from product sales and product development to be primarily in areas associated with our fiber optic instrumentation, test and measurement and sensing platforms.
-In the long term, we expect that revenues from product sales will represent a larger portion of our total revenues and that, as we develop and commercialize new products, these revenues will reflect a broader and more diversified mix of products.
+In the long term, we expect that revenues from product sales will reflect a broader and more diversified mix of products.